 My name is Wyatt Tillmann ’21, and I am a senior environmental health sciences major from Goshen, Connecticut.
 When I found out that I was accepted to Clarkson, I was more than excited, but I also knew that it would be the biggest challenge of my life, with the rigorous academics, and that I would have to work really hard.
-Thankfully, Clarkson also has incredible faculty and staff that are really interested in helping students succeed.
+Thankfully, Clarkson also has incredible professors and staff that are really interested in helping students succeed.
 That’s what inspired me to write this blog post.

 I started out as a mechanical engineer, and after struggling my freshman year, I learned two things.
 First, I learned how to actually learn and work in a college setting.
 And second, I learned that mechanical engineering was not in my wheelhouse.
 At the end of my freshman year, it was my faculty mentors who helped me find my path and make me feel confident about my future.

-I’d like to talk about some of the incredible faculty I’ve encountered at Clarkson, and how they have impacted me.
+I’d like to talk about some of the incredible professors I’ve encountered at Clarkson, and how they have impacted me.
 I wouldn’t be where I am today without them.
 And, they’re also just really cool people.

 I met Professor Martin during my first year at Clarkson, as he teaches in the math department and I was taking a math class.
 He is an amazing person in general, and I would honestly recommend bothering him in his office.
 He has a huge Gandi poster on his door, so you can’t miss it.
 He got me through my second time taking Calculus I (yes, you read that right), and he was the one who led me to my amazing major, environmental health science.